 Retailers can use ‘What-if analysis for costs’ and ‘Analysis of purchase decisions’ to stay relevant in this competitive retail landscape.
-Use of regression model to understand how store/platform sales correlate with a retail event provides insight into the effectiveness of these events/campaigns.
+Use of a regression model to understand how to store/platform sales correlate with a retail event provides insight into the effectiveness of these events/campaigns.

 Price Elasticity Analysis can help retailers develop an understanding of the impact on an item’s sales for per unit change in prices (price elasticity).
 The low-price elasticity products provide a bundling opportunity with slow-selling high cost (impulse) purchases.
 These systems ensure that an insight-driven methodology gets adopted while making pricing decisions across the products and the store outlets/websites.

-With ‘User Behaviour Analysis’ an e-commerce player can adopt a targeted approach based on user behaviour (number of checkouts as compared to cart abandonment) and preferences (conversion through a well-directed discount on the items in carts).
+With ‘User behaviour analysis’ an e-commerce player can adopt a targeted approach based on user behaviour (number of checkouts as compared to cart abandonment) and preferences (conversion through a well-directed discount on the items in carts).

 It favours a more holistic strategy as it not only takes care of sales volume but also enables a check on the sales margin and reduces the customer acquisition cost.